iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## User Interface Changes

-Several changes were made in the @bentley/ui-* packages.
+Several changes were made in the @itwin ui packages.
-Some components in @bentley/ui-core were deprecated in favor of components in @itwinui-react.
+Some components in @itwin/ui-core-react were deprecated in favor of components in @itwinui-react.
-A few constructs were deprecated in @bentley/ui-core package with alternatives elsewhere.
+A few constructs were deprecated in @itwin/ui-core-react package with alternatives elsewhere.
-A new @bentley/ui-imodel-components package has been added and contains items related to Color, Cube, LineWeight, Navigation Aids, Quantity Inputs, Timeline and Viewport.
+A new @itwin/ui-imodel-components-react package has been added and contains items related to Color, Cube, LineWeight, Navigation Aids, Quantity Inputs, Timeline and Viewport.

-The @bentley/ui-* and @bentley/presentation-components packages are now dependent on React version 17. **Applications using the ui packages must update to React 17.** Details about React version 17 can be found in the [React Blog](https://reactjs.org/blog/2020/10/20/react-v17.html).
+The @itwin ui and @itwin/presentation-components packages are now dependent on React version 17. **Applications using the ui packages must update to React 17.** Details about React version 17 can be found in the [React Blog](https://reactjs.org/blog/2020/10/20/react-v17.html).

 For migration purposes, React 16 is included in the peerDependencies for the packages.
 React 16 is not an officially supported version of iTwin.js app or Extension development using the iTwin.js AppUi.